Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Data-driven deep learning based methods

-Deep Learning (DL) excels at the extraction of complex feature representations that cannot be perceived by the human brain enabling quantifiable image interpretation.
-Previous studies have exploited different architectures of deep networks for biomedical image segmentation, varying from unique convolutional neural net based architectures to probabilistic deep generative models.
-In this section, we present widely adopted deep learning architectures in recent literature and their practical applications in 3D multi-modal MRI brain tumor segmentation.
+Deep Learning (DL) excels at extracting complex feature representations that the human brain cannot perceive, thereby enabling quantifiable image interpretation.
+Previous studies have exploited different architectures of deep networks for biomedical image segmentation, varying from unique convolutional neural network based architectures to probabilistic deep generative models.
+In this section, we present widely adopted deep learning architectures in the recent literature and their practical applications in 3D multi-modal MRI brain tumor segmentation.